 GRAP is the acronym for Generally Recognized Accounting Practice and it provides the rules, which Municipalities are required to maintain their financial accounts.
 Successful GRAP compliance will ensure that Municipal accounts are comparable and more informative for the Municipality.
 It will also ensure that the Municipality is more accountable to its citizens and other stakeholders.

-The Local Municipality received six consecutive Clean Audits (based on the 2017/2018 Audit report released by the Auditor-General in November 2018) and this proves that we are moving in the right direction however more should be done to maintain this standard.
+The Local Municipality received a Qualified Audit Opinion for the 2021/22 financial year and this proves that we are moving in the right direction however more should be done to improve thie opinion.

 AUDITOR GENERAL REPORTS